AI M&A Platform Comparison 2026

 Amafi

 Strengths: Purpose-built for APAC.
-Covers the full deal cycle — target identification through to execution support — rather than solving a single workflow problem.
-Private company intelligence powered by PrivyLogic provides data depth in markets like Japan, Southeast Asia, India, and Australia where US-centric platforms have thin coverage.
-Economics aligned with partner advisors — pricing tracks deal outcomes.
+Three-sided marketplace serving sellers, PE firms, and advisors.
+Full deal cycle coverage — AI-matched origination through to execution support — rather than solving a single workflow problem.
+Primary-source intelligence across APAC corporate registries, licensing databases, and market signals provides data depth in markets like Japan, Southeast Asia, India, and Australia where US-centric platforms have thin coverage.
+Free to join for sellers and investors; monetized through success fees on closed deals, not subscriptions.

 The APAC Data Gap